Find Out What You Need to Know to Get Your Fire-Damaged House Properly Appraised …

 This is Particularly Important if You Are Doing “For Sale By Owner”

-To determine the value of your fire-damaged home when selling independently, opt for a fire-damaged house appraisal by a professional.
+To determine the value of your fire-damaged home when selling independently, opt for a fire-damaged house appraisal by a professional, which takes into account factors such as how hot are house fires.
 This assessment considers damage extent and repair expenses to provide an accurate property worth.

 An appraiser provides you with a complete analysis of the estimated value of your home.
 Factors such as condition, proximity to schools and services and overall neighborhood values all are taken into account.